soniaclairesingh/soniaclairesingh/README.md

 ### Hi, I'm Sonia — turning behavioral research into data-driven insight

-🧠 Collaborative professional with 10+ years leading behavioral science research across academia.
+🧠 Collaborative professional with many years leading behavioral science research across academia.
 Now pivoting into data analytics and strategy roles, where I use evidence, empathy, and analysis to solve real-world problems and support smarter decision-making.

 ### 💼What I bring:
    📌Expertise in designing, running, and analyzing behavioral research